BChan26/u5_redux_actions_types/README.md

 ```

 ___
-## You Do 10 Min
+## You Do: 10 Mins

-Create two new types:
+Create two new Types:

 - NEW_TODO
 - REMOVE_TODO

-Create two new actions:
+Create two new Actions:

 - CreateNewTodo
 - RemoveTodo